NeumoNeumo/blog/content/posts/brainstorm/index.md

 9. How human stores knowledge.
 Can we utilize the same approach in AI?
 10. The depth of the network layer is a constant over the training process.
 Can we make it dynamic?
+11. Every computational task has a fixed procedure to solve it.
+I think the procedure corresponds to a state transition function of latent variable.
+    Let's trace back what we did when training a model.
+Firstly, we initialize the parameters.
+Then we train it with approximately optimal SGD algorithm.
+    As there are plethora of local optimum on the optimization landscape, it is easy for the model to find acceptable weights with an arbitrarily given random seed.
+However, the acceptance is only for the training set.
+The transition of latent variables is not necessarily the one that can actually solve the problem.
+Instead, it can find a shortcut or learn by rote.
+Anyway, the true problem solving strategy is not learned.
+So when transferred to a new testing set, the performance drops down.
+When we use SGD to optimize the problem, we are not really trying to find the true problem-solving method -- we are just revising the parameters continuously to go to the optimum as fast as possible.
+Briefly speaking, it may be the optimal training strategy(SGD) that leads to the suboptimal latent transition function.